Lettuce Fusarium wilt and root rot

-An outbreak of lettuce Fusarium wilt and root rot caused by an agressive strain F. oxysporum f. sp. lactucae was reported on protected lettuce in the UK for the first time in early October 2017 in Lancashire.
-The pathogen was identified as Race 4 which is a particularly aggressive strain of the fungus with no known treatment or varietal resistance available to date.
+An outbreak of lettuce Fusarium wilt and root rot caused by an aggressive strain F. oxysporum f. sp. lactucae was reported on protected lettuce in the UK for the first time in early October 2017 in Lancashire.
+The pathogen was identified as Race 4, a particularly aggressive strain of the fungus with no known treatment or varietal resistance available to date.

-The disease has also been reported for the first time on lettuce in Ireland although pathogen race has not yet been confirmed.
+The disease has also been reported for the first time on lettuce in Ireland.
+However, the pathogen race has not yet been confirmed.

 Now that the disease has been reported in the UK, propagators and growers are advised to review their production protocols, particularly regarding crop hygiene.

 Monitor crops frequently so that the disease is identified at an early stage.
-If symptoms of Fusarium wilt are suspected, it is recommended that a sample is sent promptly for diagnosis at a UK research organisation or via your seed company.
+If Fusarium wilt symptoms are suspected, it is recommended that a sample is sent promptly for diagnosis at a UK research organisation or via your seed company.

 John can be contacted on: firstname.lastname@example.org